 Europe’s Reskilling Systems, Ranked

-Nordic flexicurity moves 8–12% of displaced workers cross-zone.
+The bottom line: Nordic flexicurity (light employment protection paired with strong income support and active retraining) moves 8–12% of displaced workers cross-zone.
 Southern Europe manages 2–5%.
 The gap within Europe is wider than the gap between Europe and Singapore.

 1. Six Models, Six Outcomes Ranked by AI transition readiness